microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 >
 > Forking Web Chat to make your own customizations means you will lose access to our latest updates.
 Maintaining forks also introduces chores that are substantially more complicated than a version bump.

-To build Web Chat, you will need to make sure both your Node.js and NPM is latest version (either LTS or current).
+To build Web Chat, you will need to make sure both your Node.js and NPM is latest version (either LTS or current, must be `>= 12`).

 ## Preparing the build